Kentucky vs. North Carolina College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 - Computer Predicted Total: 160.9

-Kentucky has a 5-4-0 record against the spread this season compared to North Carolina, who is 4-4-0 ATS.
-A total of six out of the Wildcats' games this season have hit the over, and five of the Tar Heels' games have gone over.
+Kentucky has compiled a 5-4-0 record against the spread this season, while North Carolina is 4-4-0.
+The Wildcats have a 6-3-0 record hitting the over, while games involving the Tar Heels have a record of 5-3-0 when it comes to hitting the over.

 Bet on this or any college basketball matchup at BetMGM